raj-dandangi/collagetips-simple-data-analysis/README.md

   - Hashtag `#CollegeTips` has minimal impact on engagement

 - 📈 **Competitor Benchmarking**:
-  - Competitors like `@collegeadvice` and `@collegelife` have higher engagement and consistent branding
   - Suggested strategies: Use of Reels, influencer collaborations, and content calendars

 - 🎬 **YouTube Comments Analysis**: